madetech/handbook/benefits/remote_working.md

 We’ll try to make the requirements for travel as clear as possible as part of the scheduling process.

 ### Working abroad
-Where possible we will support remote working from outside of the UK, in some cases this may not be feasible.
+Where possible we will support short-term/ad hoc remote working from outside of the UK (for example if someone wanted to travel and work from abroad for a few weeks during the year and this was viable).
+Whilst we will always try to support this, in some cases this may not be feasible.

 When considering this option, you will need to:
 - Discuss with your team (as in some cases, client requirements may not support this)
 - Inform your line manager
+- Let the People team know
 - Ensure you're familiar with our security requirements

-If you remain uncertain, please reach out to the Compliance team, Ops, or People.
+If you remain uncertain or you have any additional questions, please reach out to the Compliance team, Ops, or People.

 ### Travel expenses
 Team members may expense travel to client sites that are outside of their regional office.
 Travel within your regional office area is not expensable.